Cameron Run Regional Park

 Cameron Run Regional Park is a regional park located on Eisenhower Avenue, near Cameron Run, in Alexandria, northern Virginia.

 It is protected and operated by the NOVA Parks agency of Northern Virginia, formerly the Northern Virginia Regional Park Authority.

 Features

 The park features batting cages, a full 18 hole miniature golf course, and a waterpark.

 The waterpark, known as Great Waves, has a wave pool, a toddlers pool, and water slides.

+In the summer the waterpark is open, then it closes for the fall and reopens for the Ice and Lights program which includes ice skating and holiday lights.

+Additionally there is a picnic shelter available for rent.